Low coastal vegetation and sandy bluffs cover the area.

 Editor's Comments

-The scenic Northeast Point offers a secluded coastal environment.
-A great place to explore, whales can also sometimes be seen off the coast during the winter months.
+The scenic Northeast Point offers a secluded coastal environment and is a great place to explore.
+During the winter months, you can sometimes see whales off the coast.

 5-star rating for Northeast Point by Visit Turks and Caicos Islands